 Not twisted and flat multi-wire cables are recommended for the cables used on the reference luminaire.
-Where on the figures the connecting cables are drawn close together, they shall be mounted as close as possible to each other and to the metal plate.
+Where on the figures the connecting cables are drawn close together, they shall be mounted as close as possible to each other.
 Wiring dimension and insulation shall be adequate for the applied voltage and current.
 The wiring connecting the reference luminaire to the artificial mains network and the wiring to the CISPR measuring receiver shall be in conformity with CISPR 15:2005 (Figures 5 and 6).